denizozsen/fs-user-crud/README.md

 ## Usage

-The functionality is provided by the command-line PHP application src/cli.php, which is used as follows.
+The functionality is provided by the command-line PHP application src/cli.php.
+Use it as follows (assuming the current working directory in your terminal is the root of the cloned fs-user-crud repository).

 ### Display usage instructions
 ```bash